camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 # Manipulating XML

-The Xml data type supports manipulating Xml attributes and child elements..
+The Xml data type supports manipulation of Xml attributes and child elements.

 ## Attributes